 6. Make customer loyalty easy with a subscription program

 Why not put your customer loyalty on automatic?
 With a subscription program, you make it that much easier for customers to be loyal to your brand, while also providing them with a better experience.
 They don’t have to visit your website to reorder every time they’re about to run out of something — it just magically appears at their doorstep!

 Subscription programs are ideal for eCommerce sites that sell products that need to be replenished regularly, like food, cosmetics, skincare, and household goods.
-The convenience alone may be enough to lure customers towards subscribing, but you can really wow them with additional perks like discounted pricing, random gifts, and free shipping like eCommerce deodorant brand SmartyPits does:
+The convenience alone may be enough to lure customers towards subscribing, but you can really wow them with additional perks like discounted pricing, random gifts, and free shipping like the eCommerce deodorant brand SmartyPits does.

 You can also charge a membership fee for your eCommerce customer loyalty program.
 The most successful example of this type of this loyalty program is Amazon Prime.